Joel Cacace: Murder conviction

 On January 23, 2003, Cacace was indicted for the murders of Antonino, Aronwald, Variale, and Santora.
 On August 13, 2004, Cacace pleaded guilty to charges of extortion, illegal gambling and the four murders.
 On September 8, 2004, Cacace was sentenced to 20 years in prison.
 He was imprisoned at the ADX Florence in Florence, Colorado, and was later transferred to the United States Penitentiary, Beaumont in Beaumont, Texas.

 On December 18, 2008, Cacace was charged with ordering the 1997 murder of New York Police Department officer Ralph Dols.
 According to the indictment, Cacace felt humiliated that Dols, a Latino, had recently married Cacace's ex-wife Kim.
 Cacace allegedly ordered Colombo capo Dino Calabro and soldier Dino Saracino to murder Dols.
 On August 25, 1997, Calabro and Saracino allegedly ambushed Dols outside his Brooklyn home and killed him.

 On November 26, 2013, a jury acquitted Cacace on the Dols murder charge.
 Cacace was imprisoned at the Tucson Federal Correctional Institution in Tucson, Arizona, and was later transferred to the low security FCI Ashland in Kentucky.
 Cacace was released from prison on May 22, 2020.

+Since his release, Cacace is the alleged underboss of the family.